BYLAWS OF THE LOS ANGELES LOCAL OF THE DEMOCRATIC SOCIALISTS OF AMERICA

 The Recording Secretary will be responsible for:

-- b) ensuring that key decisions and meeting minutes are available to members of the Local.
+- ensuring that key decisions and meeting minutes are available to members of the Local.

-- c) maintaining detailed and accurate membership records in coordination with the Membership Committee, as well as Local bylaws and official Local organizational policies.
+- maintaining detailed and accurate membership records in coordination with the Administrative Committee, as well as Local bylaws and official Local organizational policies.

-- d) coordinating with Local Subgroups to receive records of key debates and decisions
+- coordinating with Local Subgroups to receive records of key debates and decisions

-- e) transferring all records to their successor at the end of their term.
+- transferring all records to their successor at the end of their term.

 SECTION 3.
 COMMUNICATIONS DIRECTOR

-(a) Coordinating public-facing statements from the Local, including but not limited to the DSA-LA website, social media, and blog.
+- Coordinating public-facing statements from the Local, including but not limited to the DSA-LA website, social media, and other Local communications outlets.

-(c) Coordinating a Communications Committee that includes representatives from each Local Subgroup in the Local, to ensure that both external and internal communications accurately represent work done across all of the Local’s groups.
+- Coordinating a standing committee, the Communications Committee, that includes representatives from each Local Subgroup and Branch in the Local, to ensure that both external and internal communications accurately represent work done across all of the Local’s groups.